Novu Wellness Mental Health

 Self-Image

 BPD: People with BPD don’t always know who they are.
-One day they might feel confident, the next they feel like a failure.
+One day, they might feel confident, and the next, they feel like a failure.

 Covert NPD: They pretend to be humble, but inside, they believe they’re special, even if no one else sees it.
 They want others to notice them without asking for it.